hddm-devs/hddm/README.rst

 If HDDM was used in your research, please cite the following:

-Wiecki, T. V., Sofer, I. and Frank, M. J. Hierarchical Bayesian estimation of the drift diffusion model: quantitative comparison with maximum likelihood.
-Program No. 494.13/CCC30.
-2012 Neuroscience Meeting Planner.
-New Orleans, LA: Society for Neuroscience, 2012.
+Wiecki TV, Sofer I and Frank MJ (2013).
+HDDM: Hierarchical Bayesian estimation of the Drift-Diffusion Model in Python.
+Front.
+Neuroinform.
+7:14. doi: 10.3389/fninf.2013.00014

 Getting started
 ===============